 Having said that, it might not all turn out to be as rosy as this sounds.
-In the main tourist season, prices can be high, and due to everybody and their grandfather trying to make hay while the sun shines, tours are not of a constant quality.
+In the main tourist season, prices can be high, and due to everybody and their grandfather trying to make hay while the sun shines, tours are not of consistent quality.
 There is no quality control, no "jarvey diploma."
 And when offering their services, some of the jarveys can be a bit too pushy for our taste.

 What you will get, however, is a slice of Killarney tradition.
 Local coachmen have been taking tourists around the town since Victorian times, and not much has changed since then.
 The carts used are still light, open to the elements, and not necessarily comfortable.
 You will be provided with a blanket on cold and wet days, but the ride will still be jumpy, and (depending on the number and size of passengers in your party) might feel a bit cramped.
 Then again, all this can be tremendous fun.

 Killarney's Jaunting Car Tours Review

 Here's the thing to consider: each and every jarvey plying his trade on the streets of Killarney will promise you a great tour, heck, even the best tour, and all for a good price.
 Sometimes they'll even doggedly following you unless you immediately hop onto his cart, which can be a bit annoying and a let-down if you agree too fast.

 You should shop for value, as the jaunting car tours offered by the jarveys are basically all the same.
 You will be carried in their vehicle to the local sights for an hour or two, stopping off for example at Muckross House for a look-see, then finally being dropped off where you started.
 In between all this, the driver will regale you with stories, anecdotes, and local knowledge, with a song thrown in at times, which can be great in moderately good weather (or a disaster).